Fatal1ty/mashumaro/README.md

 > [!IMPORTANT]
 > For a `TypedDict` that specifies neither option,
-> current Mashumaro releases generate `"additionalProperties": false`.
+> current mashumaro releases generate `"additionalProperties": false`.
 This
 > deliberately preserves the schema produced by earlier releases, although
 > PEP 728 defines an ordinary `TypedDict` as open, equivalent to
 > `closed=False`.
-A future major Mashumaro release will change this default to
+A future major mashumaro release will change this default to
 > `"additionalProperties": true`.
 If a schema is intended to remain closed,
 > declare `closed=True` explicitly now; use `closed=False` to opt into the PEP
 > default today.